Hickory Community Theatre

 Nearby Theaters

 Originally opened as the Auditorium.
-The Paramount Theatre was open in 1935 and operated by Wilby-Kincey.
+The Paramount Theatre was open on November 28, 1934 with Joe Penner in “College Rhythm” and was operated by Wilby-Kincey.
 It seated 500 patrons.
 The Paramount Theatre was called the “Showplace of Hickory”.
+In July 1935 it was taken over by North Carolina Theatres.
 It was gone from the directories by 1945.
 The address 1022 14th Street given was in the Municipal Building but it will not map properly.
 There was some street name and number changes made in Hickory since 1945 and the current address is 20 3rd Street NW.

 Contributed by Stephen